-The International Master's Program (IMAP) in Japanese Humanities was founded in 2011 and the International Doctorate (IDOC) in Japanese Humanities added in 2017.
-In Japanese the program is called the Kōjinbungaku 広人文学 (“broad humanities study,” in our case, "Japan Studies").
+The International Master's Program (IMAP) in Japanese Humanities was founded in 2011 and the accompanying International Doctorate (IDOC) added in 2017.
+At Kyūdai, the programs are known as Kōjinbungaku 広人文学 (or the “broad study of [Japanese] humanities”).
 Program faculty specialize in the fields of Japanese history, art history and visual culture, literature, premodern languages, religion, and other facets of the humanities.

 IMAP and IDOC are MEXT-certified and enroll a select group of international and Japanese students.
 Both programs are characterized by closely supervised instruction, small seminars, and field excursions.
 Each culminate in the completion of a thesis (IMAP) or dissertation (IDOC).

 Graduate seminars emphasize premodern Japan and its relationship to East Asia; these are supplemented by courses offered by affiliated and guest faculty in topics ranging from Japanese film to archaeology.
 There are also courses in field-specific methodologies, research methods, and premodern languages (bungo and kanbun).
 All students enjoy full access to the educational strengths and facilities of a world-class Japanese university and benefit from the rich array of academic resources it offers.